RodricBr/Bash-Professional/README.md

 <br>

 - What is **Shell**? <br>

+The shell is a CLI (Command-Line Interface) program that processes and interprets kernel commands and outputs the results to the user.
+In the old days, it was the only user interface available on a UNIX-like systems, such as Linux.
+Nowadays, we have graphical user interfaces (GUIs) in addition to command line interfaces (CLIs) such as the shell.

-The Shell is a REPL (Read, Eval, Print, Loop);
+The Shell is a REPL (Read, Eval, Print and Loop);
 Read = Reads the command given by the user
 Eval = Executes the command
 Print = Returns the results of the given command to the user Loop = And awaits for another input
-..to be continued..

 - What is **Bash**? <br>